itabesamesa/4d-minesweeper/README.md

 - [x] Make field shrink after numbers change
 - [ ] Graphical bug in cursor's area of influence when unpausing
 - [ ] Graphical bug with timer, prints to random x position sometimes
+- [ ] Graphical bug with timer, only prints partially
 - [ ] Graphical bug with flags after unpausing
 - [x] Sometimes there is a graphical bug when chording
 - [x] Marking field on game over reveals entire field
 - [x] Hide field when paused
-- [ ] Start timer on first key press
+- [x] Start timer on first key press
 - [x] Add option to reveal field when game is over
 - [x] Make time minutes and seconds
 - [ ] Make uncover field work better in delta mode